-In May 2014, the Financial Accounting Standards Board issued ASU No. 2014-09.
+In May 2014, the Financial Accounting Standards Board issued ASU No. 2014-09 "Revenue from Contracts with Customers (Topic 606)."
 ASU 2014-09 will supersede existing revenue recognition standards with a single model unless those contracts are within the scope of other standards (e.g., an insurance entity's insurance contracts).
-The revenue recognition principle is that an entity should recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-In addition, ASU 2014-09 will require new and enhanced disclosures.
+The revenue recognition principle in ASU 2014-09 is that an entity should recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+In addition, new and enhanced disclosures will be required.
 Companies can adopt the new standard using either the full retrospective approach, a modified retrospective approach with practical expedients, or a cumulative effect upon adoption approach.
 ASU 2014-09 will become effective for annual and interim reporting periods beginning after December 15, 2016.
 Early adoption is not permitted.
 We are currently evaluating the effect of the new revenue recognition guidance.